What is Evidence-Based Medicine?

 Is EBM time-consuming and difficult?
 No – it need not be.
 There are many EBM resources where much of the work has been done for you.
 What is more important is that you understand the philosophy underpins EBM and are “signed up” to it.
 You might ask yourself this question; when I am a patient, do I want to benefit from current best evidence, applied conscientiously, explicitly or judiciously?
 Or do I want something less?

-For a more comprehensive introduction to EBM, click here for a list of the latest resources on EBM on this site.
+For a more comprehensive introduction to EBM, check out our list of latest EBM resources.

 Students 4 Best Evidence is a Partner of Sense about Science’s Ask for Evidence campaign.
 The Ask for Evidence campaign’s aim is to debunk the health claims you see everyday and ask whether they are based on reliable evidence and scientific rigour.
 Click the button below to find out more!